-Home » Family » How To Re-Cover A Lane Cedar Chest Seat With New Fabric
+Home ยป Family ยป How To Re-Cover A Lane Cedar Chest Seat With New Fabric

 How To Re-Cover A Lane Cedar Chest Seat With New Fabric

 Re-cover a Lane cedar chest seat in a matter of minutes.
 I will show you how the padded seat is attached to the chest and how easy it is to remove.
 Once the padded seat is removed from the wood top you can attach the new fabric to the seat.
+This is a nice way to refresh your cedar chest without painting the wood.

 Lane Cedar Chest Makeover